fullakingi/just-the-docs/docs/about.md

 ## Te Kaupapa o Te Pūtahi
 We created Te Pūtahi to give a Māori perspective to scientific research and make it useful for our haukāinga.
 To assist our communities to survive, revive and thrive.

-- <strong>Survive:</strong> We look at the data and historical background of Māori well-being and Government response in relation to treaty obligations.
+- <strong>Survive:</strong> We look at the data and historical background of haukāinga well-being and Government response in relation to treaty obligations.

-- <strong>Revive:</strong> We seek to understand how current scientific research may align with haukāinga practices, for example, does the science align with haukāinga as kaitiaki of the whēnua, awa and moana?
+- <strong>Revive:</strong> We seek to understand how current scientific research may align with haukāinga practices, for example, does the science align with local haukāinga knowledge as kaitiaki of the whēnua, awa and moana?

-- <strong>Thrive:</strong> We explore ways to enhance resilience within our whānau, hapu and iwi and unlock new potential according to Māori priorities.
+- <strong>Thrive:</strong> We explore ways to enhance resilience within our whānau, hapu and iwi and unlock new potential according to haukāinga priorities.
 <br>

 ### Ka ora pea i a koe, ka ora koe i au.